GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/development-basics/index.md

 ## Using Typescript {: #types }

-If you are developing using a [code editor][mdn-ide] such as VSCode or Atom, you can use the npm package [chrome-types][npm-chrome-types] to take advantage of autocompletion for the [Chrome API][doc-apis].
+If you are developing using a [code editor][mdn-ide] such as VSCode or Atom, you can use the npm package [chrome-types][npm-chrome-types] to take advantage of auto-completion for the [Chrome API][doc-apis].
 This npm package is updated automatically when the Chromium source code changes.

 {% Aside %}

-💡 **TIP**: Make sure to upgrade this npm package to the latest version frequently.
+💡 **TIP**: Upgrade this npm package frequently to work with the latest Chromium version.

 {% endAside %}